 You’re probably wondering about cardiovascular exercise.
 There is a SANEr way to do that, too.
 All you need is an upright stationary bike.

-- Mount the bike, getting warmed up by pedaling at a moderate pace with moderate resistance.
+- Mount the bike and warm up by pedaling at a moderate pace with moderate resistance.

-- Increase the bike’s resistance so that you can pedal only by standing up on the pedals, pushing down as hard as you can, for 30 seconds.
+- Increase the bike’s resistance so that you can pedal only by standing up on the pedals and pushing down as hard as you can for 30 seconds.
 (If you can go longer than 30 seconds, increase the resistance until you cannot go longer than 30 seconds.)